On Decades…

 My grandad would have been 86 today.
 He was truly a great man.
 Here is a little message I wrote to be read at his funeral back in 2021.

-Personal Reflection – James – Funeral of Douglas Burns, February 2021
+Personal Reflection – James – February 2021

 Because he was such a magical man to all who met him, it is difficult to put into words the many ways in which Grandad was special to me.